myreceiptt/nota-markdown/202508/iBLOOMING-Web3-living (1).md

 - **Notes**:
   - Data from BGC and ALPHA Coin will inform value design and incentive flow.
   - No financial loss expected in simulation.
-  - NFTs are used only as metaphorical spend objects for behavior modeling.
+  - NFTs are used only as symbolic spending tools, not as real assets, purely for modeling user behavior and decision patterns.

 ---